Migracode-Barcelona/bikes-for-refugees/README.md

 ## Submit your work

-Once you've finished, **open a pull request**.
+Once you've finished, **open a pull request to MigraCode Barcelona**.

-As always, you can use this guide if you need to refresh your memory 👉 https://curriculum.codeyourfuture.io/guides/create-a-pull-request/